The 3D Mirage: Probing and Taming 3D Hallucinations: Conclusion

 \section{Conclusion}

-We identified, diagnosed, and mitigated a critical vulnerability in SOTA monocular depth models: the \textbf{3D Mirage}, a systemic failure where models hallucinate spurious 3D structures from ambiguous 2D patterns, posing a significant risk to safety-critical applications.
-We provide the first end-to-end framework to address this: we \textbf{probe} the failure with our new \textbf{3D-Mirage} benchmark; we \textbf{quantify} it with novel Laplacian-based metrics, \textbf{DCS} (structural deviation) and \textbf{CCS} (contextual stability); and we \textbf{tame} it with a parameter-efficient \textbf{Grounded Self-Distillation} strategy.
-Experiments demonstrate our LoRA-based method, guided by a composite $\mathcal{L}_{\text{HKR}}$ (re-editing) and $\mathcal{L}_{\text{NKP}}$ (preservation) loss, reduces hallucinations by \textbf{over 93\%} and instability by \textbf{86\%}.
-Our ablations confirm this adaptation is surgically precise, avoiding the catastrophic forgetting of naive finetuning.
-This work provides the essential tools—a targeted benchmark, perceptually-aware metrics, and an efficient, reversible mitigation—to advance MDE from simple pixel accuracy toward the structural and contextual robustness required for real-world deployment.
+We identified, diagnosed, and mitigated a critical vulnerability in SOTA monocular depth models: the \textbf{3D Mirage}, a systemic failure where models hallucinate spurious 3D structure from ambiguous texture, posing a significant risk to safety-critical applications.
+To our knowledge, this is the first end-to-end framework to \textbf{probe} the failure with our GT-free \textbf{3D-Mirage} benchmark, \textbf{score} it with novel second-order magnitude-based metrics, \textbf{DCS} (structural deviation) and \textbf{CCS} (contextual stability), and \textbf{tame} it with a parameter-efficient \textbf{Grounded Self-Distillation} strategy.
+Guided by a composite $\mathcal{L}_{\text{HKR}}$ (re-editing) and $\mathcal{L}_{\text{NKP}}$ (preservation) loss, our method reduces hallucinations by \textbf{over 94\%} and instability by \textbf{87\%}, and our ablations confirm the adaptation is surgically precise, avoiding the catastrophic forgetting of naive finetuning.
+This work provides the essential tools to advance MDE from simple pixel accuracy toward the structural and contextual robustness required for real-world deployment.

-\textbf{Limitations and Future Work.} Our {3D-Mirage} benchmark is primarily focused on planar surfaces perceived as non-planar, which does not encompass the full spectrum of perceptual ambiguity, such as texture-less surfaces, reflections, or adverse weather.
-Furthermore, our LoRA-based mitigation was demonstrated on a transformer-based MDE architecture; its effectiveness on other architectures (e.g., diffusion models) remains to be explored.
-We believe this work opens several exciting research directions: 1) expanding benchmarking for {perceptual robustness} to include a wider set of 3D mirages; 2) prompting deeper architectural questions on designing \textbf{inherently grounded} MDE models that better disentangle local geometry from semantic priors; and 3) exploring {online detection and mitigation} to dynamically identify and correct hallucinations in real-time, paving the way for truly reliable autonomous perception.
+\textbf{Limitations and Future Work.} Our \textbf{3D-Mirage} benchmark is primarily focused on low-curvature surfaces perceived as 3D structure, which does not encompass the full spectrum of perceptual ambiguity, such as texture-less surfaces, reflections, glass, shadows, or adverse weather.
+Our LoRA-based mitigation was demonstrated on a transformer-based MDE architecture; we further validate its transfer to a second transformer backbone and a diffusion model (Marigold) in the supplement.
+We do not yet explicitly evaluate on real road hazards such as potholes, curbs, or speed bumps, which would be a valuable safety-oriented complement to our current preservation benchmarks.